Donald Trump Crossed Out ‘Corona,’ Wrote In ‘Chinese’ On Text Of Remarks, ‘Washington Post’ Photographer Shows

 Rion then asked Trump if he found it “alarming” that “major media players, just to oppose you, are siding with foreign state propaganda,” as quoted by The Daily Beast.
 She claimed that “media players” took sides with Islamic terrorists and Latin American gang members against Trump.

-But John C. Yang, president of the advocacy group Asian Americans Advancing Justice, told NBC News that Trump’s use of the “Chinese virus” phrase had triggered an increase in violent hate incidents against Asian Americans.
+John C. Yang, president of the advocacy group Asian Americans Advancing Justice, told NBC News that Trump’s use of the “Chinese virus” phrase had triggered an increase in violent hate incidents against Asian Americans.

 “I absolutely think that words used by him matter,” Yang told NBC News, adding that he believed there was a “correlation” between Trump’s repeated use of the phrase that could be interpreted as blaming Chinese people for the virus, and the “incline” in hate attacks against Asian Americans.